sm222/SuperCBuilder/README.md

 build system

 ## why use it
-you don't have too, it mostly a tool i made for myself.
+you don't have too, it is mostly a tool i made for myself.
 The idea behind it is to restore old projects and make them more accessible, keeping the build logic simple and stupid.
 just enough setting to be versatile and not too much to include problem.